Skip to content

 • Preheat the oven to 350°F. Line a baking sheet with parchment paper.

-• In a large bowl, whisk together the flour, sugar, and baking powder.
-Mix butter in with a pastry cutter, whisk, or your hands until crumbly and combined.
+• Make dough.
+In a large bowl, whisk together 2 cups flour, 1/2 cup sugar, and 2 teaspoons baking powder.
+Mix 1/2 cup cold butter in with a pastry cutter, whisk, or use your hands until it's crumbly and combined.

-• Stir in heavy cream, lemon zest, and lemon juice just until combined and a thick dough forms.
+• Add wet ingredients.
+Stir in 2/3 cup heavy cream, 1/2 lemon zest, and lemon juice just until combined and a thick dough forms.
 If the dough is too dry, add 1 more Tablespoon cream.
 Gently fold or press in raspberries.

 • Bake 12 to 15 minutes, or until lightly golden around the edges.
 Let cool 5 minutes on the baking sheet before transferring to a wire rack to cool completely.